Paryssatis/paryssatis/README.md

 <h1>Hi 👋, I'm Paryssa</h1>
 <h3>A passionate full-stack developer from Chicago</h3>

-🔭 At the moment, I'm working on a building a React app from scratch.
+🔭 At the moment, I'm working on a project with @RainbowDevs.

 🌱 I’m currently learning **React, Redux, and Typescript**